Waste Management Costs 2021💰: What Can Small Businesses Expect To Pay?

 In today’s blog, we will get straight to the point and cover what waste management costs a small business can expect to pay.
 We will cover two business types – an office-based business.
 And, for the second, we will cover small cafes.
 This is of extra importance given the environment of rising costs in Australia.

-What can a small business expect to pay in commercial waste management collection costs?
+What can a small business expect to pay in commercial waste management collection costs in 2021?

 Our first example is for a small office-based business in Sydney.

 Most offices will produce quite simple waste streams such as cardboard/paper.
 This encompasses commingled recycling and a small amount of general waste.
 For a small office, we would like to suggest the following bin sizes: